philwilliams122/philwilliams122/README.md

 💡 Beyond data science, I am a lifelong learner who enjoys staying updated with the latest technological advancements and industry trends.
 I believe in the power of continuous learning and strive to broaden my knowledge through reading, attending workshops, and engaging in online communities.

-📫 You can reach me at philwilliams122@outlook.com or connect with me on LinkedIn: https://www.linkedin.com/in/phil-williams-b3a98b196/ Looking forward to connecting with you!
+📫 You can reach me at philwilliams122@outlook.com
+👔 Connect with me on LinkedIn: https://www.linkedin.com/in/phil-williams-b3a98b196/

+Looking forward to connecting with you!